Battle of Günzburg: Operations

 By 7 October, Napoleon's corps had reached the Danube and secured crossing points.
 When he became aware of the French threat, Mack made the questionable decision to stand at Ulm.
 To oppose the French, Mack organized his army into four corps under Feldmarschall-Leutnant Karl Philipp, Prince of Schwarzenberg with 28 infantry battalions and 30 cavalry squadrons, Feldmarschall-Leutnant Franz von Werneck with 30 battalions and 24 squadrons, Feldmarschall-Leutnant Michael von Kienmayer with 19 battalions and 34 squadrons, and Feldmarschall-Leutnant Franz Jellacic with 15,000 in 16 battalions, six Jäger companies, and six squadrons.
 Schwarzenberg massed at Ulm, Werneck defended Günzburg, and Kienmayer held Ingolstadt.
 Meanwhile, Jellacic's troops held a line farther south near Biberach an der Riß where they were watching the Black Forest.
 Mack apparently made no preparations to defend the line of the Danube.
 Instead, he planned to strike at Napoleon's lines of communication stretching back to France.

 The French easily penetrated Kienmayer's outnumbered cordon defense of the Danube at Donauwörth.
 After a series of minor clashes, Kienmayer retreated southwest toward Munich via Aichach.
 Lannes, Murat, and Soult crossed the Danube near Donauworth.
-On 8 October, Lannes and Murat marched southwest and collided with Feldmarschall-Leutnant Franz Xavier von Auffenberg's division in the Battle of Wertingen.
+On 8 October, Lannes and Murat marched southwest and collided with Feldmarschall-Leutnant Franz Xaver von Auffenberg's division in the Battle of Wertingen.
 The French crushed Auffenberg's isolated force and forced it back toward Ulm.
 On this day, Soult marched toward Aichach and Davout reached the Danube at Neuburg an der Donau, while Bernadotte and Marmont arrived at Ingolstadt.
 Ney marched to Donauwörth, but he never crossed the Danube and instead moved west to Giengen while following orders to proceed to Ulm.
 Napoleon judged that Mack would try to retreat through Augsburg or Landsberg am Lech and sent his corps to block those routes.
 He rejected the idea that the Austrians would cross to the Danube's north bank and attack his supply lines.
 In fact, that what exactly what Mack was contemplating.